 (This post may contain affiliate links.
 To read our full disclosure policy click here.)

 0-3 month motor skills include:

 Your baby starting to lift their head is a sign that they are gaining strength.
 You may notice this while they are resting on you or when they are held at your shoulder.
-When your baby is laying on the floor for tummy time they may start to bring their head up as well.
+When your baby is laying on the floor or a play mat (like this one) for tummy time they may start to bring their head up as well.
 From birth on up you will seem them be able to hold it up for longer periods of time.
 They will also start to turn it from side to side in order to see what is around them.